Carlos Magariños

 Carlos Alfredo Magariños (born August 16, 1962) is an Argentine politician, diplomat, academician and entrepreneur.
-He was twice elected Director General of the United Nations Industrial Development Organization (UNIDO, 1997, 2001) by the international community, made up of 178 Member States.
+He was twice elected director general of the United Nations Industrial Development Organization (UNIDO, 1997, 2001) by the international community, made up of 178 member states.

-Prior to that he was National Director for Foreign Trade (selected through an open public process); Under-Secretary for Industry; Secretary for Industry of Argentina and Secretary of State for Mining and Industry.
+Prior to that he was national director for foreign trade (selected through an open public process); under-secretary for industry; secretary for industry of Argentina and secretary of state for mining and industry.
 He was also Economic and Trade Representative of Argentina in Washington D.C.

 After his two terms at the helm of UNIDO he return to the academia (University of Oxford and Renmin University of China) and to the private sector, founding his own companies, dedicated to the early identification of business trends, facilitating business development and financial market access for industrial projects and companies.

-Upon taken office in December 2015, the President of the Republic of Argentina, Mauricio Macri, appointed him Ambassador of Argentina to the Federate Republic of Brasil.
+Upon taken office in December 2015, the president of the Republic of Argentina, Mauricio Macri, appointed him Ambassador of Argentina to the Federate Republic of Brasil.
 The Honorable Senate of the Argentinean Nation lent its unanimous agreement in February of the following year.

 He returned to Argentina in July 2019 to continue his career in the private sector, recruited by Spencer Stuart to lead the Argentine Chamber of Energy.
-Currently, he leads Global Foresight and is a Board member of Werthein Group, owner of DirecTV Latin America.
+Currently, he leads Global Foresight and is a board member of Werthein Group, owner of DirecTV Latin America.

-In 2023 he became Chairman of the Global Alliance of Small and Medium size enterprises (GASME, China-US) for second time (having served in that position between 2010 and 2015).
-He is the Chairman for Latin-America of the Indian Chamber of Commerce and Member of the Board of the World Agriculture Forum.
+In 2023 he became chairman of the Global Alliance of Small and Medium size enterprises (GASME, China-US) for a second time (having served in that position between 2010 and 2015).
+He is the chairman for Latin-America of the Indian Chamber of Commerce and member of the board of the World Agriculture Forum.